May 26 2009

 Beth and Neill

 Dealing with Difficult People?
-Now Learn to Handled Them in a Constructive Way
+Learn to Handle them in a Constructive Way

 How Do You Deal?

-Do you end up on a regular basis?
+Do you end up [tag-tec]dealing with difficult people[/tag-tec] on a regular basis?
 If so, are there times when you want to just run in hide, or click your heels and make them disappear?
 Or are you the kind of person that gets angry and combative right back at them?
 Either way, these situations can be very stressful.
 But don’t worry…

 The good news is that there are ways to deal with these people that are much less stressful and you’ll also end up feeling much more satisfied with the outcome.